 This post may contain affiliate links.
-That means, if you make a purchase, I receive a small commission at no extra cost to you.
+That means, if you make a purchase, I may receive a small commission.
+As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

 Founded by the Romans almost two thousand years ago, York is located on the attractive River Ouse.
 Its picturesque lanes and traditional English pubs are towered over by a medieval castle and its famous cathedral.
 If that wasn’t enough for a romantic break, York also has a rich local history of chocolate-making, providing the perfect excuse to taste this famous aphrodisiac to your heart’s delight.